rust-lang/book/nostarch/chapter07.md

-A related aspect to organization and encapsulation is *scope*: the nested context code is written in that has a set of names that are defined as “in scope”.
+A related aspect to organization and encapsulation is *scope*: the nested context code is written in that has a set of names that are defined as “in scope.”
 When reading, writing, and compiling code, programmers and compilers need to know whether a particular name at a particular spot refers to a variable, function, struct, enum, module, constant, or other item, and what that item means.
 We can create scopes and change what names are in or out of